5jt/dyalog-cookbook/manuscript/05_logging.md

 ### Application log versus custom log

-The vast majority of applications writes into "Windows Logs\Application" but if you wish you can create your own log "Applications and services logs".
+Only few applications write to the Windows Event Log.
+The vast majority of those which do write into "Windows Logs\Application" but if you wish you can create your own log under "Applications and services logs".

 ### Let's do it

 Copy `Z:\code\v04` to `Z:\code\v04a`.
-We are naming this one 4a because we not carrying the changes we are going to make any further.
+We are naming this one `4a` because we are not going to carry the changes we we will make any further.
+We will however revisit this issue when transforming MyApp into a Windows Service.

 First we need to load the module `WindowsEventLog` from within `MyApp.dyapp`: